-39. Until the Change Request functionality is released in Capacity Exchange, Ii fthere is an update needed to the Non-Retail BTMG unit characteristic data in the Capacity Exchange system, originally submitted in the Non-Retail BTMG reporting template, the LSE/EDC shall submit a request to CapacityExchangeSupport@pim.com to update specific unit data. submit an updated Non-Retail BTMG reporting template to BTMG@pim.com within 31 days of the effective date of the change.
-For example, The reporting of a new or deactivated unit shall be reported to PJM shall occur through the submittal of an updated Non-Retail BTMG reporting template within 31 days of the in-service or deactivation date.
-However, a new unit or Capacity Resource that changes status to Non-Retail BTMG shall be reported to PJM on an updated Non-Retail BTMG reporting template no later than December 1October 31 in order to comply with business rules #13 through #15 if an adjustment to wholesale area's network service peak load or obligation peak load is requested for next calendar year or delivery year.
-For new units, the submit to CapacityExchangeSupport@pjm.com with the updated submittal a copy of a letter from the owner, lessee, or operator of the distribution facilities that indicates permission to use the distribution facilities to transmit energy from the Non-Retail BTMG to the wholesale area load on the distribution system has been granted.
+39. Until the Change Request functionality is released in Capacity Exchange, if there is an update needed to the Non-Retail BTMG unit characteristic data in the Capacity Exchange system,, the LSE/EDC shall submit a request to CapacityExchangeSupport@pjm.com to update specific unit data.
+The reporting of a new or deactivated unit to PJM shall occur within 31 days of the in-service or deactivation date.
+However, a new unit or Capacity Resource that changes status to Non-Retail BTMG shall be reported to PJM no later than October 31 in order to comply with business rules #13 through #15 if an adjustment to wholesale area's network service peak load or obligation peak load is requested for next calendar year or delivery year.
+For new units, the LSE/EDC must also submit to CapacityExchangeSupport@pjm.com a letter from the owner, lessee, or operator of the distribution facilities that indicates permission to use the distribution facilities to transmit energy from the Non-Retail BTMG to the wholesale area load on the distribution system has been granted.